CleanBC Dual Fuel Ducted Heat Pump Rebate

 - Your home must have had natural gas or propane as the primary heating system for at least 12 consecutive months.
 This may be confirmed by reviewing your utility billing history.

-- Homes that are primarily heated by electricity, wood or other solid fuels are not eligible for a dual fuel ducted heat pump rebate.
+- Boilers are not eligible for a dual fuel ducted central heat pump rebate.

 - Carefully read the Program Requirements and Additional Terms and Conditions to confirm your eligibility.

 - Purchase an eligible heat pump and have it installed by a licensed contractor.

 - Once your upgrades are installed, complete the online application and upload all supporting documentation including copies of all receipts and invoices.
 See sample invoices.

 Who to contact